Russian spy chief denies SVR was behind Solarwinds cyber attack - BBC

-TechnologyRussian spy chief denies SVR was behind Solarwinds cyber attack - BBC

-Russia's Foreign Intelligence Service (SVR) chief denied on Tuesday that his agency was behind the SolarWinds (SWI.N) cyber attack, which led to the compromise of nine U.S. federal agencies and hundreds of private sector companies.
+LONDON, May 18 (Reuters) - Russia’s Foreign Intelligence Service (SVR) chief denied on Tuesday that his agency was behind the SolarWinds cyber attack, which led to the compromise of nine U.S. federal agencies and hundreds of private sector companies.

 The United States and Britain have both blamed SVR for the attack on SolarWinds.